 According to market professionals, your daily risk amount should not exceed more than 1% of your total capital.

-That means you’ll have to lose in 100 consecutive days to completely blow out your account which undoubtedly makes a better room for you to fix your trading mistakes and move forward for the perfection.
+That means you’ll have to lose in 100 consecutive days to completely blow out your account which undoubtedly makes better room for you to fix your trading mistakes and move forward for perfection.

-After making 1 or 2 profitable trades, traders become so confident that they start to think ‘If I’d doubled the volume the profit would be doubled as well’.
+After making 1 or 2 profitable trades, traders become so confident that they start to think ‘If I’d doubled the volume the profit would be doubled as well.

 But thinking like that you’re just ignoring the dark side of the moon!
 Doubling the trade volume means doubling the risks as well.

-Therefore, it is ideal to set your trading volume according to the size, budgeted loss, and trading goals so that you never lose the track while chasing your dreams.
+Therefore, it is ideal to set your trading volume according to the size, budgeted loss, and trading goals so that you never lose track while chasing your dreams.

 6. Over-analysis causes paralysis – keep your strategy simple

-Different indicators use different parameters and demonstrate different types of signals at the same time, which is enough to make you confused over deciding to go or not to go for a particular trade.
+Different indicators use different parameters and demonstrate different types of signals at the same time, which is enough to make you confused over deciding whether to go or not to go for a particular trade.

-Both of the images represent the GBP/USD 4-hourly chart and snapped during the same period of time.
+Both of the images represent the GBP/USD 4-hourly chart and were snapped during the same period of time.
 It shows you the difference between applying too many indicators vs limited indicators on a chart.

 If you look at the first image, I can bet you’ll barely be able to spot any trade opportunities.

-Besides, it brings a lot of confusions too!
+Besides, it brings a lot of confusion too!
 Now look at the second chart, it is clean, relaxing, and looks much easier to make a trading decision using only a 21-day Exponential Moving Average (EMA).

-Another important thing is, you must know when you should analyze your trade and when you should not.
+Another important thing is, that you must know when you should analyze your trade and when you should not.
 Analyzing the chart, looking for trade opportunities, and then entering a trade is a normal process of trading.